Philodendron scandens (Heartleaf Philodendron) Indoor Care, Propagation & Common Problems

-Heartleaf Philodendron (Philodendron scandens) blossoms in medium to bright indirect light, average warmth, moderate humidity and moderately moist, rich, well-drained, all purpose soils coupled with monthly feeding in the growing season.
+Philodendron scandens (Heartleaf Philodendron) thrives in medium to bright indirect light, warm and humid conditions, and moderately moist, rich, well-drained soils coupled with monthly feeding in the growing season.

-Philodendron scandens also called Sweetheart Plant is one of the popular, fast-growing, climbing Philodendron varieties that will thrive in a wide range of growing conditions.
+Philodendron scandens also called Sweetheart Plant is a popular, fast-growing, climbing Philodendron variety which will thrive in a wide range of growing conditions.

 The heart-shaped leaves appear bronze and quickly turn green.
 The leaves measure about 2 inch long and cover the long slender stems.